 Opening, Saving and Printing sequences

-and navigate to locate and open the required sequence file.
-Sequence
+the File menu and navigate to locate and open the required

 To save the current sequence as a "filename.seq" file, choose Save sequence in the File menu.
 Depending on how you have set your browser, your computer will ask for a file name to save the sequence; in Chrome be sure to use the '≡' Customize and control button in the header area, then click the Settings item so that you can tick "Ask where to save each file before downloading" on the Advanced Settings page.
 Always be sure to give the sequence a file name ending in ".seq" - these files can subsequently be opened only by OpenAero and not by OLAN.

 To create a link that holds your complete sequence, choose Save as link in the File menu.
 It is useful to right-click here and choose "Copy Link Address" to transfer this link to your computer's clipboard.

 To save or print some or all of the sequence forms, choose Print/save forms in the File menu, and select the appropriate options.
 To save the forms as a PDF file in Windows you will need some software that does this for you, such as PDFcreator or PDF reDirect v2.
 In a Mac OSX or Linux machine you can simply choose to 'print to PDF'.

 You can also save one or multiple forms as as image.
 Two formats are available:

 iPad/iPhone: Only Save PNG image is available.
 In Safari, you can then tap the button to save or print the image.